scoconno/scoconno.github.io/Teaching/Examined/Applied/Essay.md

 1. Is it permissible to abort a fetus?

-2. Ought a doctor help her terminally ill patient die if the patient requests it?
+2. Should a doctor help her ill patient die commit suicide?

 3. Should we ever execute people for their crimes?